weijiekoh/semaphore-ui/README.md

 0xc87509a1c067bbde78beb793e6fa76530b6382a4c0241e5e4a9ec0a0f44dc0d3
 ```

-**Note:** do not store any mainnet funds in the account assoiciated with this
+**Note:** do not store any mainnet funds in the account associated with this
 address or they will be swept away.

 Staying inside the `contracts` directory, compile and deploy the contracts.
 You
-need the `solc` 0.5.11 binary somewhere in your filesystem.
+need an [`solc`](https://github.com/ethereum/solidity) 0.5.X binary somewhere in your filesystem.

 ```bash
 node build/compileAndDeploy.js -s /path/to/solc -o ./abi -i ./sol/